 Nicotine is close to caffeine in terms of its effects on the body.
 It has not been shown to be carcinogenic or seriously harmful to the body, and it provides minor benefits to memory and cognitive function.

 Besides nicotine, there are several other components in e-liquid.
 These include vegetable glycerin, propylene glycol, and ester-based flavorings.
-They might have some effect on your teeth so it’s best to consider teeth whitening services Fayetteville NC.
 There have been more than 100 peer-reviewed studies of e-liquid and the vapor it produces.
 It has been demonstrated so far that there are extremely low amounts of potentially harmful elements in e-liquid.
 So low, in fact, that they are negligible.

 In terms of its effects on the human body, e-liquid bears little resemblance to what typically is known as a “tobacco product.”